Here’s How Selling A Life Insurance Policy Works

 Below we have compiled a list of frequently asked questions about life settlement qualifications to expand upon the finer details of the requirements.

-How Old Do You Have to Be to Sell Your Life Insurance Policy?
+At What Age Can You Sell Your Life Insurance Policy?

 The ideal life settlement candidate is in their mid-70s or older, but individuals 65 and older may be able to sell, especially if chronic medical conditions are present.
 The policyholder must have a life expectancy of under 15 years, along with a change in health since the policy was issued.

 However, this is different for viatical life settlements, which are settlements designed for terminally-ill individuals with a life expectancy of fewer than two years.
 Individuals younger than 65 with a terminal illness may be eligible for a viatical settlement.
 This can be used to help pay for medical bills and any other expenses.

 Can I Sell My Term Life Insurance Policy for Cash?

 Term life insurance policies may be sold if they have a convertibility option.
 This option converts a term life insurance policy into a whole or permanent life insurance policy.
 It might cost money to convert a policy, but it may be a worthwhile investment, depending upon other circumstances.
 Before making the decision to convert a policy, policyholders should review the fine print to understand what costs they may incur or review the decision with a financial advisor.

 What About Other Types of Life Insurance Policies?

 Along with convertible term life insurance policies, most other policies can be sold via a life settlement too.
 This includes whole life, universal life, joint life or second to die, variable universal life, or indexed universal life.